The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Lorenz Curves and Inequality Indices

-\esub and, if convenient, can be interpreted as probabilities, associated with sampling at random elementary units of the assets, and asking to whom they belong.
+\esub and, if convenient, can be interpreted as probabilities, associated with random sampling of elementary units of the assets, and asking to whom they belong.
 However, we emphasize that a probabilistic interpretation is not required for these proportions.

 In the context of representational equality, the population consists of $P = \sum\limits_{s=1}^{S} p_s$ represented individuals across all states, and the ``assets'' may be taken to be the corresponding weights of representation: \be \bv{x} = \bv{w} = (w_{1{1}}, \dotsc, w_{1{p_1}}, \dotsc, w_{S{1}}, \dotsc, w_{S{p_S}}), \ee with population average \be \bar{x} = \bar{w} = \tfrac{1}{P}. \ee At the pre-districting stage, all represented individuals within a given state will have the same (averaged) weight of representation, but here we can consider an arbitrary distribution.
 These weights have already been normalized by construction, but we would obtain the same curve if we started instead with the (unnormalized) shares of a representative, and then took care to consider the allotment proportions---that is to say, the Lorenz curve will be invariant under mere changes in the units in which we measure the assets.